133spider/AQLite/README.md

 ## Information

 AQLite is a client made for AQWorlds that provides all sorts of Quality of Life tools that have been longed for.
-With the approach of the new versions of AQWorlds, I am releasing AQLite to help players wait for the long awaited changes to the game.
-I am also having it open-sourced to show that there is no malicious intent of account stealing in this program.
+With the approach of the new versions of AQWorlds (AQW2 and AQW:Mobile), I am releasing AQLite to help players wait for the forever-waited changes to the game.
+AQLite is open-sourced to assure that there is no account-stealing, or any funny business contained in the client!

 ## Features
 * Disable Skill Animations